 Manage certificates for federated single sign-on in Azure Active Directory

-This article covers common questions and information related to the certificates that Azure Active Directory (Azure AD) creates to establish federated single sign-on (SSO) to your SaaS applications.
+In this article, we cover common questions and information related to certificates that Azure Active Directory (Azure AD) creates to establish federated single sign-on (SSO) to your software as a service (SaaS) applications.
 Add applications from the Azure AD app gallery or by using a non-gallery application template.
 Configure the application by using the federated SSO option.

-This article is relevant only to apps that are configured to use Azure AD SSO through SAML federation, as shown in the following example:
+This article is relevant only to apps that are configured to use Azure AD SSO through Security Assertion Markup Language (SAML) federation.

 Auto-generated certificate for gallery and non-gallery applications

-When you add a new application from the gallery and configure a SAML-based sign-on, Azure AD generates a certificate for the application that is valid for three years.
-You can download this certificate from the SAML Signing Certificate section.
-For gallery applications, this section might show an option to download the certificate or metadata, depending on the requirement of the application.
+When you add a new application from the gallery and configure a SAML-based sign-on (by selecting Single sign-on > SAML from the application overview page), Azure AD generates a certificate for the application that is valid for three years.
+To download the active certificate as a security certificate (.cer) file, return to that page (SAML-based sign-on) and select a download link in the SAML Signing Certificate heading.
+You can choose between the raw (binary) certificate or the Base64 (base 64-encoded text) certificate.
+For gallery applications, this section might also show a link to download the certificate as federation metadata XML (an .xml file), depending on the requirement of the application.